lucasvanlierop/containerization-workshop/README.md

 ## Run a test script task
 While this workshop is about containers, Marathon can run all kinds of tasks.
 To get used to the tool first start with running a tiny shell script.

-Try the 'Hello Marathon: An Inline Shell Script' at: https://mesosphere.github.io/marathon/docs/application-basics.html
+- Try the 'Hello Marathon: An Inline Shell Script' at: https://mesosphere.github.io/marathon/docs/application-basics.html

 ## Run a container task
 Now you've ran your first task it's time to start a container task.

-Start by running an creating a task in the Marathon UI with id `nginx-test` and docker image `nginx`.
+- Start by running an creating a task in the Marathon UI with id `nginx-test` and docker image `nginx`.
 After a while you see the nginx container has been started.

-Now check the configuration, you'll see something like:
+- Check the configuration, you'll see something like:

 ```json
 {